 Ten minutes into my gym session; panic sets in and I begin to worry.
 I’m in a foreign country and I have just attacked a taxi driver – and he could tell the police where I am.
 Of course, that’s not the true story, but I figured the police would take his side over mine.

 I left the gym immediately and went for a big wander – ending up back at my hostel an hour and a half later.
 I’ve had a laugh about the cock-grabbing taxi driver since, as have other people – but would it be so funny if I was a girl?
 I think not.

 I have a really bad first impression of Vietnam and I’m in no rush to go back.
 In Thailand and Cambodia they try to get more money from you – but it’s done more in a cheeky and jovial way, with an impish grin on their faces.

 In Vietnam they are aggressive and they lock the doors to intimidate you.
 They’re not very friendly and the people in general just see you as one big walking wallet when they look at you.
 Be careful when in Hanoi, it saddens me to write this as I hate fear mongering and this is the first time in a whole year that I didn’t feel safe when travelling.
 Hell, when I’m in Thailand I feel safer than I do back at home!

 I’m just being honest about my encounter – travel isn’t always sunshine, rainbows and an orgy of Mark Twain quotes.

 My Theory On Why Vietnamese Taxi Drivers are Scammers

-Politically speaking, I’m not extreme left or right.
-I think immigrants who travel overseas to better their lives and of those who they love are modern-day heroes and I’m pretty sure that I’d do the same in their shoes.
+Politically speaking, I’m neither extreme left, nor right.
+I think you could ague that immigrants who travel overseas to better their lives and of those who they love are modern-day heroes and I’m pretty sure that I’d do the same in their shoes.
 (Who am I kidding?
 I am an immigrant!)
 But when it comes down to enterprise – I guess I embrace the good parts of capitalism.
 (But I’m not suggesting that it is also without its evils, either).